Embracing Cloud Architecture: Switching to Serverless Cloud Architecture

 Modern Cloud Data Platform Architecture

-The one-size-fits-all approach of using a relational database for everything no longer works.
 In part three of our cloud architecture series, we’ll discuss cloud-native, purpose-built data platforms on three major cloud providers.
 These platforms provide scalable platforms that provide methods to enrich data for self-service and enable a trusted data platform to drive self-service reporting and automated analytic services.
 The modern cloud data platforms allow customers to build data-driven, highly scalable, distributed applications.

 RCG has experience building a trusted data foundation across all 3 CSP’s providing best practices on data ingestion, cataloging of data assets, data quality driven approach (Delta Lake), curated data assets (Lakehouse), data marketplace to drive self-service reporting and analytics, and end-to-end automation of analytic models.
 We might also discuss end to end automation of analytic models.
 Architecture, users will be able to pick the best solution to solve a specific problem and break away from restrictive commercial databases to focus on building applications to